fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 network configuration changes occur.

-Clients SHOULD re-establish connections with servers at an interval to prevent attempting to maintain connectivity to dead host and give network operators the ability to move traffic away from IP addresses in a timely manner.
+Clients SHOULD re-establish connections with servers at an interval to prevent attempting to maintain connectivity to a dead host and give network operators the ability to move traffic away from IP addresses in a timely manner.
 This functionality should also compliment having a "Kiss of Death" or similar message from servers.